Can Pharmaceutical Testing Instruments Support Audit Trails? Here’s How

 • Standard data export: provide formats (e.g., PDF/CSV) for audit and archiving

-HUANGHAI provides a full range of testing instruments with Part 11-ready options.
+HUANGHAI provides a full range of testing instruments engineered to support basic audit trails.
 See the portfolio here: Pharmaceutical Testing Instruments.

-• SY-6DN Intelligent Multi-Purpose Tablet Tester with Part 11 module support — product page: SY-6DN Intelligent Tablet Multi-Purpose Tester
+• SY-6DN Intelligent Multi-Purpose Tablet Tester with extensive data logging support — product page: SY-6DN Intelligent Tablet Multi-Purpose Tester

 • Interface localization: English/Chinese UI; configurable multi-user roles